-- Use fun activities to get your kids to do something.
-For example, if you want your stubborn kid to put his toys away, start doing it yourself and ask her to be your “special helper”.
+- Use fun activities to get your children to do something.
+For example, if you want your stubborn child to put their toys away, start doing it yourself and ask them to be your “special helper”.

-- You could also time the activity and challenge the kid to put the toys away faster than you can.
+- You could also time the activity and challenge the child to put the toys away faster than you can.
 This is a sneaky trick that mostly works.

 - Negotiation need not necessarily mean that you always give in to their demands.
 It’s all about being considerate and practical.

-- For example, your child may not be willing to go to bed at the set hour.
+- For example, your child may not be willing to go to bed at a set hour.
 Rather than insisting, try and negotiate a bedtime that suits both of you.

-For example, if your child is not willing to do his homework, it is possible that he or she is overwhelmed by the task.
-If there is too much to do or if your child is not able to focus, you can help by breaking the homework into smaller tasks that can be completed in short time.
-You could include short, one or two-minute breaks between the tasks to make the activity less stressful for him.
+For example, if your child is not willing to do their homework, he or she is overwhelmed by the task.
+If there is too much to do or if your child is not able to focus, you can help by breaking the homework into smaller tasks that can be completed in a short time.
+You could include short, one or two-minute breaks between the tasks to make the activity less stressful for them.

-There will be times when you would not know what to do with stubborn children, to control their anger and aggressive behavior.
-But if you react without thought, you may develop a negative attitude towards the problem and even reinforce his negative behavior unwittingly.
+There will be times when you would not know what to do with stubborn children to control their anger and aggressive behavior.
+But if you react without thought, you may develop a negative attitude towards the problem and even reinforce their negative behavior unwittingly.

-For example, your kid may be saying “No!” to almost everything you say.
+For example, your child may be saying “No!” to almost everything you say.
 Think about it – do you say “No” a lot?
 If yes, you are reinforcing negative behavior by example.

-One way to change your stubborn kid’s negative responses is the “Yes” game, a clever strategy recommended by marriage and family therapist Susan Stiffelman.
+One way to change your stubborn child’s negative responses is the “Yes” game, a clever strategy recommended by marriage and family therapist Susan Stiffelman.